izzyreal/vmpc-docs/vmpc_specific_settings.rst

    :width: 400 px
    :align: center

-The reason for this deviation from the real MPC2000XL is to allow the user to explore any options before committing to an actual change in the situation.
+The reason for this deviation from the real MPC2000XL is to allow the user to explore any options before actually changing the active disk device.

 If after pressing :code:`APPLY` no error messages appear, your USB volume is ready for load operations, and for save operations as well, if you configured :code:`READ/WRITE` earlier in the :code:`DISKS` screen.